 If you have a backyard or some garden space, add the bokashi directly into your soil.
 This can be done with trench composting or just digging and dumping.
 After about 2 weeks into your bokashi process, you can take it out for burying in the garden.
 It works great for garden beds as well.

-After that, when you come back, pieces of food scraps will now no longer be visible.
+After that, when you come back, pieces of food scraps will have broken down and is now no longer recognizable.
 Although some may still be recognizable because they take longer to break down.
 The stuff overall should now be nicely mixed in with your soil & adds lots of nutrients back into it.
+It smells nice, earthy and packs a great deal of nutrients ready for take-up by your plants.

 #5 Feed chickens & reduce odor